kelloggm/wpi-paper/experiments/experimental-procedure.md

          If you see something else (e.g., a `symbol not found` error), follow these steps:
          1. Run `git diff origin/baseline` to see the removed annotations.
 Examine each removed annotation and check whether it belongs to the Checker Framework.
 You can do this by searching for the annotation's name in the [Checker Framework manual](https://checkerframework.org/manual/).
-         2. Copy each annotation that does not belong to Checker Framework into a text file (outside of the project directory) named `keepFile.txt`.
-Include both the simple and fully-qualified names on there own lines without the prepending '@'. ie:
+         2. Copy each annotation that does not belong to Checker Framework into a text file named `keepFile.txt`.
+Include both the simple and fully-qualified names on there own lines without the prepending '@'.
             `Annotation`
             `Fully.Qualified.Name.Annotation`
-         3. Reset the branch back to the previous commit that has the annotations.
+         3. Go back to the baseline branch, deleted the `unannotated` branch.
-         `git restore --source=<baseline>`
+            Delete the remote branch `git push origin --delete unannotated` Delete the local branch `git branch -D unannotated`
+         4.
          4. Copy the keepFile back into the project directory.
 Remove only Checker Framework annotations by running `java -cp "$CHECKERFRAMEWORK/checker/dist/checker.jar" org.checkerframework.framework.stub.RemoveAnnotationsForInference -keepFile keepFile.txt .`
-         5.
-            `git add keepFile.txt ; git commit -m "Adding Keep Annotations"; git push origin unannotated`
+         5. Recreate the branch from baseline: `git checkout -b unannotated` `git add keepFile.txt ; git commit -m "Adding Keep Annotations"; git push origin unannotated`
-         6. Push the unannotated code with the new `git commit -am "output of RemoveAnnotationsForInference" ; git push origin unannotated`
+         6. Push the unannotated code with the kept annotations and removed Checker Framework annotations.
+            `git commit -am "output of RemoveAnnotationsForInference" ; git push origin unannotated`
          7. Save all the errors by running the codto a file `typecheck-noAnnos.out` and then commit them to the        `unannotated` branch.
             `git add typecheck.out ; git commit -m "results of typechecking" ; git push origin wpi-enabled`.

       `git add keepFile.txt ; git commit -m "Adding Keep Annotations"; git push origin unannotated-check`